Frequently Asked Questions

 Yes, Pinewood Estate is open for walking tours.
 Upon arrival, please check in the Visitor Center for availability and tour times or call 863.676.1408.
 Also visit the Pinewood Estate page on our website for information on tour availablity.
 Please note that Pinewood Estate is a 1930s mansion and due to its historic nature is not fully accessible by wheelchair or stroller.

-Yes, we have a seasonal on-property shuttle service that takes visitors from the Visitor Center parking lot to both the Singing Tower and Pinewood Estate.
+Yes, we have a seasonal on-property shuttle service that takes visitors from the Visitor Center shuttle stop to both the Singing Tower and Pinewood Estate.
 Our friendly shuttle drivers will make every effort to accommodate special needs for shuttle service.
 Please ask for assistance at the Information Desk in the Visitor Center.

 For the safety of visitors and the well-being of wildlife in their natural surrounding, we ask you not to feed the squirrels.
 When visitors feed the squirrels, they tend to become increasingly aggressive, always expecting a treat.

 To fully enjoy the true essence of the Gardens through its many experiences – a historic Olmsted landscape garden, the majesty and music of the Singing Tower carillon, Pinewood Estate mansion tour, the museum exhibits, café, gift shop and more – we recommend that you plan a minimum of three to four hours.
 Many visitors comment they wish they would have allowed more time in their schedule for a longer stay.

 You will need to complete a volunteer application for review by our Visitor Services staff.
 Applications are available at the Visitor Center, or you can request information online or call 863-734-1211.

 As a nonprofit 501(c)(3) organization, Bok Tower Gardens is unable to provide financial sponsorships or program advertising in support of fundraising events.
 However, we may be able to provide ticket donations to your event.
 Ticket donation requests must be made through email or fax, and received by the Gardens a minimum of six weeks prior to the event in order to allow sufficient time for review and processing.
 Due to the volume of inquiries we receive, we can not guarantee full consideration of a request that is submitted with less time.